Fine-tuning Done Right in Model Editing: Implementation Matters in Fine-tuning

+To address sequential editing in real-world scenarios, the BF pipeline offers flexible adaptation strategies.
+In strictly real-time settings, each incoming edit is immediately integrated into the cumulative dataset to trigger a new fine-tuning process.
+In practical deployments where latency constraints are relaxed, efficiency can be further optimized by buffering new requests into small batches before updating.
+Both strategies are highly feasible, given that the fine-tuning process is lightweight (as shown in Section~\ref{sec_exp_result}) and the editing workload is negligible compared to pre-training corpora.

 In summary, aligning fine-tuning based editing with the standard breadth-first, mini-batch paradigm repositions it from a perceived weak baseline to a competitive approach.
-This finding dispels a long-standing misconception: the widely reported failure arose not from the inherent flaws of fine-tuning, but from the ill-suited implementations in prior work.
+This finding rectifies a long-standing misconception: the widely reported failure arose not from the inherent limitations of fine-tuning, but from the ill-suited implementations in prior work.